-RBS produces a wide range of pre engineered building systems including clearspan, rigid frame, modular-rigid frame, tapered beam, and lean to.
+RBS World is the leading Pre Engineered Building Manufacturers in Ghaziabad, India.
+RBS produces a wide range of Pre Engineered Building Systems including clearspan, rigid frame, modular-rigid frame, tapered beam, and lean to.
 All the above mentioned systems are available in standard or long span options.
 Crane support systems and mezzanines are also included as a part of the complete building package.
-Apart from the systems available at RBS outlets, pre engineered buildings can also be designed as per the client requirement, with the help of design and steel optimization.
+Apart from the systems available at RBS outlets, Pre Engineered Building can also be designed as per the client requirement, with the help of design and steel optimization.

 The basic building parameters are:

 The distance between the outside flanges of the end wall columns in opposite end walls is considered the building length.